Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Proposed model

-A number $c$ of points of the time series are taken to predict the next one and the 1D quantum convolutional circuit sweeps those points with a kernel of size $k$ (with $k<s$).
-Then, the architecture of the circuit depicted in Fig \ref{sp} requires $k \times L$ qubits.
-This is an advantage of utilizing quantum convolution instead of the quantum version of a multilayer perceptron in which $s\times L$ qubits would be required if the \textit{super parallel} architecture was followed. \\

-The sliding window size for the experiments in this work is $k=2$ and $c$ varies for each dataset.
+The 1D quantum convolution presented in Figure \ref{1Dquanvolution} is utilized in this work.
+The sliding window size for the experiments in this work is $k=2$ and $s$ varies for each dataset.
 This effectively allows the circuit to capture the dependencies between adjacent points.
+The architecture of the circuit depicted in Figure \ref{sp} requires $k \times L$ qubits.
+This is an advantage of utilizing quantum convolution instead of the quantum version of a multilayer perceptron in which $s\times L$ qubits would be required if the \textit{super parallel} architecture is followed. \\

-The \textit{super parallel} architecture will have 2 layers, which is its simplest case.
+The \textit{super parallel} architecture is analyzed with 2, 3 and 4 layers.
 With 2 layers and $k=2$, 4 qubits are required.
-For this architecture, the degree of the output Fourier series is expected to be $D=4$, but depending on the particular choice of $W(\theta)$ some of the coefficients might be set to zero, limiting the expressivity of the model.
-The observable $R_z$ is measured in those 4 qubits at the end of the circuit, and the expected value (a real number) of each qubit is passed to the classical part.
-The output features of the 1D quantum convolution is a matrix with dimensions $(n, o)$, with $o=(c+2\times p-k)/s+1$.
-Here, $p$ is the padding and $s$ is the stride.
-In this case, the sample chain of size $c$ is padded at both edges with a zero.
-The chain is swept with a stride $s=1$.
+With 3 and 4 layers 6 and 8 qubits are required, respectively.
+For those architectures, the degree of the output Fourier series is expected to be $D=4,6,8$ respectively.
+However, depending on the particular choice of $W(\theta)$ some of the coefficients might be set to zero, limiting the expressivity of the model.
+The observable $R_z$ is measured in all qubits at the end of the circuit, and the expected value (a real number) of each qubit is passed to the classical part.
+The output features of the 1D quantum convolution is a matrix with dimensions $(n, o)$, with $o=(s+2\times p-k)/r+1$.
+Here, $p$ is the padding and $r$ is the stride.
+In this case, the sample chain of size $s$ is padded at both edges with a zero.
+The chain is swept with a stride $r=1$.
 The classical part consists of a ReLU activation function, a max pooling over the dimension $o$ of the output of the quantum convolution, and a linear layer that maps from $n$ elements to finally output the predicted point of the time series. \\

-The relevance of reuploading data is assessed by comparing the RMSE, MAE and MAPE metrics.
-Also, a comparison between the parallel and super-parallel architecture is performed.
-Finally, the performances of ansatz in Figure \ref{architectures} are calculated.
-Ansatz (c) is known as Strongly Entangling Layers, is a template from \textit{Pennylane} inspired by the work presented in \cite{centric}.
-Ansatz (d) is the temple known as \textit{Basic Entangler}, also from \textit{Pennylane}, with a similar structure as Strongly Entangling but with a rotation only in one direction.
-Ansatz (e) is generated with the template \textit{Random Layers} of \textit{Pennylane} and seed=1234, which randomly distributes two-qubit gates and rotations in the circuit.
-The number of random rotations is derived from the second dimension of weights and the number of CNOT gates is $\frac{1}{3}$ of the number of rotations. \\